New student information

 Registering for classes

 You'll find general information on registration at the Registrar's website.
-(Click on "Registration info" in the Registration column.)
+(Click on "Registration" in horizontal menu for details on registration for fall semester classes.)
 Here below are specific instructions for Spanish MA students.
 BE SURE TO REGISTER FOR CLASSES AS SOON AS POSSIBLE SINCE THEY OFTENTIMES FILL.

 1) Select 1-3 classes from the list of fall graduate offerings.
 A few notes as you choose your classes:

 - All new students are required to take SPAN 611 (Introduction to Hispanic Studies) within their first year of study.

-- SPAN 524 (Introduction to Hispanic Linguistics) is strongly recommended for those students who have never taken a course in Hispanic linguistics.
+- SPAN 524 (Introduction to Hispanic Linguistics) is strongly recommended for those students who have never taken a course in linguistics.
 It is a prerequisite for SPAN 624 (Studies in Hispanic Linguistics).

 - 500-level classes enroll a mix of graduate and advanced undergraduate students; they generally meet twice a week.
 600-level classes are graduate seminars restricted to graduate students; they generally meet once a week.

-- Three classes constitutes full-time status.
+- A courseload of three classes constitutes full-time status.
 To remain in active status, you are required to take at least one graduate class per semester.
-(GTAs are required to maintain full-time status—that is, enroll in three graduate classes—in each semester of their appointment.)
+(GTAs are required to maintain full-time status—that is, enroll in three graduate classes—during each semester of their appointment.)

 2) Once you’ve selected your classes, send an email to Dr. Hutcheson at gshutch (@) louisville.edu requesting approval.
 In most cases, you will not need to set up a face-to-face appointment for advising.

-3) Once your classes have been approved, register through ULink.
+3) Once Dr. Hutcheson has approved your selection, register for classes through ULink.
 Simply log on to ULink, select the Student Services tab (across the top), then "Add Classes" under Registration to register.
 You'll find instructions on each web page to assist you with the process.